bfisher313/AILoyaltyMaximizer-Architecture/README.md

 ## Contributing (Optional)

 As this is primarily a personal portfolio project, contributions are not actively sought at this time.
 However, feedback and suggestions are always welcome via Issues or direct contact.

-## License (Optional)

-This project is licensed under the MIT License - see the `LICENSE` file for details.
-*(Create a `LICENSE` file in your repo if you choose to include this.
-MIT is a common permissive license.)*